kckndrgn/octoprintDocker/README.md

 ```

-Now try to start the service:
+Now try to start the service (make sure the printer and camera (if used) are plugged in and on):
 ```
 sudo systemctl start octo1
 ```